-- (a) [Cybersecurity personnel and intelligence.]
-In addition to the requirements set forth in section 500.4(a) of this Part, each covered entity shall: - (1) utilize qualified cybersecurity personnel of the covered entity, an affiliate or a third party service provider sufficient to manage the covered entity's cybersecurity risks and to perform or oversee the performance of the core cybersecurity functions specified in section 500.2(b)(1)-(6) of this Part; - (2) provide cybersecurity personnel with cybersecurity updates and training sufficient to address relevant cybersecurity risks; and - (3) verify that key cybersecurity personnel take steps to maintain current knowledge of changing cybersecurity threats and countermeasures. - (b) A covered entity may choose to utilize an affiliate or qualified third party service provider to assist in complying with the requirements set forth in this Part, subject to the requirements set forth in [section] sections 500.4 and 500.11 of this Part.
+- (a) Cybersecurity Personnel and Intelligence.
+In addition to the requirements set forth in section 500.04500.4(a) of this Part, each Covered Entity covered entity shall: - (1) utilize qualified cybersecurity personnel of the Covered Entity, an Affiliate or a Third Party Service Provider covered entity, an affiliate or a third: party service provider sufficient to manage the Covered Entity's covered entity's cybersecurity risks and to perform or oversee the performance of the core cybersecurity functions specified in section 500.02500.2(b)(1)-(6) of this Part; - (2) provide cybersecurity personnel with cybersecurity updates and training sufficient to address relevant cybersecurity risks; and - (3) verify that key cybersecurity personnel take steps to maintain current knowledge of changing cybersecurity threats and countermeasures.

+(b) A Covered Entity covered entity may choose to utilize an Affiliate affiliate or qualified Third Party Service Provider third-party service provider to assist in complying with the requirements set forth in this Part, subject to the requirements set forth in section sections 500.4 and 500.11 of this Part.